Conference 2014 ~ November 5-9, 2014 ~ Denver

 Questions regarding Student Interdisciplinary Research Panel proposals should be directed to Richard Badenhausen at email@example.com or 801-832-3102.

 No Audio-Visual equipment will be available for SIRP presentations.

 Fax copies of the proposal form and papers will not be accepted.
-A Word or pdf copy of the completed paper must be submitted electronically by April 8, 2013.
+A copy of the completed paper must be submitted electronically by April 8, 2014.

 Student Moderators for the General Sessions will be responsible for the sessions to which they are assigned.
 Responsibilities include arriving early, ensuring that the room is set up, reminding the presenters of the time frames, beginning and ending on time, introducing the presenters, and encouraging and facilitating discussions.
-The Student Moderator application can be found here.
 Student Moderators will not be notified until 10 days before conference of which session they are moderating.
 Questions regarding topics or proposals should be directed to Jack Rhodes at firstname.lastname@example.org or 843-953-3708.

 - Proposals may be submitted in only one category.
 The same proposal may not be submitted in multiple categories.

 - The same proposal may not be submitted by different main presenters.